zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 That’s why she says, “This ChapStick has an SPF of 100.
 You’ll need that, too.”
 “ChapStick” (chapstick) is actually the name of a k ind of lip covering, or lip “balm” (balm), to protect your lips from getting dry, or i n this case, from getting sunburned.
 However, just like the word “Kleenex,” w hich is also the name of a kind of tissue, the word “ChapStick” is now often u sed to refer to any kind of lip balm – the way in some countries people talk about a “coca” when they are referring to any kind of soft drink.

 Wally says, “All right.
 Anything else?”
 June says, “Yes, these sunglasses will protect your eyes from the sun’s harmful ultraviole t rays.”
 “Sunglasses” are special glasses that have dark lenses, dark pieces of glass or plastic that cover your eyes to make sure that you can see more easily  when it is very sunny out and also that protect your eyes – at least, some su nglasses do.
 The sun has different kinds of light, different kinds of rays.
 One of them is “ultraviolet rays.”
-Ultraviolet rays or “ultraviolet light” is a kind o f light that you can’t see – at least, human beings can’t see – but it can damage or hurt your skin and your eyes.
+Ultraviolet rays or “ultraviolet light” is a kind of light that you can’t see – at least, human beings can’t see – but it can damage or hurt your skin and your eyes.

 Wally says, “Okay, I’m leaving now.”
 He’s not very happy that June, who we guess is his mother, is telling him to do all of th ese things.
 He just wants to leave.
 He makes a little joke.
 He says, “I’m surprised you  didn’t get me some protective clothing.”
 “Protective clothing” would be special c lothing to protect you from the light of the sun.
 Wally says, “My arms and legs are  exposed.”
 “To be exposed” (exposed) means not to be protected or hidden or co vered.